1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/Lysenko.md

 [^24]:“Bourgeois genetics has become the fashionable “science” abroad,  propagandizing “eugenics” and race politics.
 Weismannism-Morganism serves today in the arsenal of contemporary imperialism as a means for providing a “scientific base” for its reactionary politics.16” (Medvedev and Lerner, p.
 119)

+[^25]:“decreed the  abolition of a number of laboratories pronounced hotbeds of reactionary Morganism (the laboratories of cytogenetics, botanical cytology, phenogenesis, and others)” (Medvedev and Lerner, p.
+123)